Jtrinh3/Guild-of-the-Fangs-Documents/docs/Players Guide/index.md

 * We use fixed HP (die average rounded up)
 * Point buy for character stat.
 * You may opt to start with starting equipment or maximum possible starting gold.
 Do note that starting with starting gold means you forfeit your background provided equipment.
 * You may respec your character freely before you reach level 6, though don't do it too often.
 Consider your choice or just stick to one thing throughout.
 Once you play a game after attaining level 6, you finalize your decision.
-If you wish to make any changes past this point, you should consult with the DM in **#player-dropbox**.
+If you wish to make any changes past this point, you should consult with the DM in **#player-dropbox** though it is extremely rare for any major changes to be considered without good reasoning.
 * If you're unsure about anything, ask in **#pc-help**!

 If you're new to the game, feel free to ask for help in **#player-dropbox**, **#pc-help**, or even **#general-chat**.

+For below, if a source book is listed without bullet point, that mean the entirety of that content is accepted ommiting those that are in the **Not Allowed** section.
+Remember, specifics trump general rules.

 ### Races
+Humans are the most common people in the worlds of D&D, but they live and work alongside dwarves, elves, halflings, and countless other fantastic species.
+Your character belongs to one of these peoples.

 #### Allowed
+These are the source you are allowed to select your character's race from.
 * Player's Handbook (including all variants)
 * Dungeon Master's Guide
   * Elf (Eladrin)